Optimal Pricing with a Single Point: Introduction

-Despite the fact that such information is commonplace in practice, limited results are available.
 In a related setting, \cite{azar2012opt} and \cite{azar2013para} assume that the seller has only access to limited statistical information about the valuation distributions (such as the median, mean and variance).
 In \cite{azar2012opt} for the single-bidder pricing problem, which is related to our problem, the authors analyze the case with median information and provide a tight upper bound ($50\%$) on the best achievable competitive ratio for regular distribution using deterministic mechanisms.
 This can be seen as a special case of the general framework we develop.
-Our results establish the exact performance of deterministic for \textit{any} probability of sale for both regular and mhr distributions, establishing two phases transitions (small, moderate, and high probability of sale).
+Our results establish the exact performance of deterministic for \textit{any} probability of sale for both regular and mhr distributions, establishing two phase transitions (small, moderate, and high probability of sale).
 For these settings, we also characterize the optimal performance of randomized mechanisms.
+While studying a different set of questions (the performance of a Vickrey auction with duplicate bidders), \cite{Fuetal2019EC} also considers a setting in which the information available to the seller consists of a percentile of the value distribution, akin to the information structure in the present paper.

 A number of studies look at how to collect and incorporate data on the fly for pricing purposes, in which case an exploration-exploitation trade-off emerges.
 See \cite{Kleinberg2003}, \cite{Besbes2009}, \cite{Broder2012}, \cite{kerkinzeevi}, \cite{bu2020online}.
 The present study establishes that when initial offline data is available (such as in \cite{kerkinzeevi} or \cite{bu2020online}), it can be possible to exploit such information, even with no price variability in the data.
 As such, the ideas presented here might also have implications for dynamic learning algorithms.